omahs/imx-docs/docs/main/tutorials/zero-to-hero-nft-minting.md

 ## Step 15: Mint NFT

-Now that we have added our contract to Immutable X, the final step is to add our assets to the blockchain by minting them.
+Now that we have added our contract to ImmutableX, the final step is to add our assets to the blockchain by minting them.

 1. Navigate to the .env file
 2. Fill in the follow under the 'Bulk Minting' section